 Figure 2 shows the partial scatter plot of growth relative to Bank Credit.
 Again, Chile enjoys faster growth than the regression line predicts.
 More specifically, even after controlling for many other growth determinants, Chile has experienced unpredictably rapid economic growth relative to its level of banking sector development.
+More generally, Chile does not fit the growth regression very well.
+Its fitted values from the regression predict a growth rate of 1.9%, while its actual growth rate is 4.2%.

 When we remove the outliers from the regression, we still get a strong positive relationship between growth and both Turnover and Bank Credit.
 This is shown in Table 2 regression 3.
-Thus, across countries, there is a strong, positive link between stock markets, banks, and economic growth even after controlling for other growth determinants and outliers.
+Thus, across countries, there is a strong, positive link between stock markets, banks, and economic growth even after controlling for other growth determinants and outliers.7